Head of Product

 What is product led growth for SaaS?

-Product led growth is a growth model that focuses on the end user and relies on the product and user experience of that product as the driver of acquisition.
+Product led growth is a growth model (including for SaaS companies) that focuses on the end user and relies on the product and user experience of that product as the driver of acquisition.
 This approach is a huge contrast from previous growth models, which relied more heavily on outbound sales and marketing initiatives to secure client acquisitions.

 In the simplest terms, a product led growth strategy focuses on making sure the person who uses the product can easily take it for a test drive — and will love the experience.
 Previously, the SaaS industry focused less on end users and more on CEOs, decision-makers and marketing campaigns.

-Product features, ease of use and tangible value took a back seat to pitching ROI and potential.
-While some SaaS leaders still lean on the old approach, it’s clear the industry is at a highly competitive inflection point.
+Product features, ease of use and tangible value took a back seat to pitching ROI and potential for customer success.
+While some SaaS leaders still lean on the old approach, it’s clear the industry is at a highly competitive inflection point, especially when it comes to possible customer retention.

 Today, the end users (the employees) try products and recommend them to their higher-ups.
 End users want software that provides immediate value to their daily lives — so products really have to be laser-focused and quick to deliver.